HashEuclid/devTinder-web/README.md

 - Write code for sending Email address
 - Make the email dynamic by passing more params to the run function

-# Sceduling CRON jobs in Node.js
+# Scheduling CRON jobs in Node.js
 - Install node-cron package
 - Learning about cron expressions syntax -- crontab.guru
 - Schedule a job